chiggum/Neural-Turing-Machines/README.md

 # Neural-Turing-Machines
-An attempt at replicating Deepmind's Neural Turing Machines in Theano Here is the link to the paper: http://arxiv.org/abs/1410.5401
+An attempt at replicating Deepmind's Neural Turing Machines in Theano.

+Here is the link to the paper: http://arxiv.org/abs/1410.5401

 ## Results